rexrainbow/phaser3-rex-notes/docs/docs/plugin-list.md

 1. [UI/number bar](ui-numberbar.md): A container with an icon, slider, text, and background.
 1. [UI/overlap sizer](ui-overlapsizer.md): Layout children game objects overlapped.
 1. [UI/pages](ui-pages.md): A container with pages, only current page is visible.
+1. [UI/perspective card](ui-perspectivecard.md): A container with front and back faces.
 1. [UI/scroll-able panel](ui-scrollablepanel.md): A container with a panel, slider, and scroller.
 1. [UI/scroll bar](ui-scrollbar.md): A container with slider, two buttons, and background.
 1. [UI/sizer](ui-sizer.md): Layout children game objects.